 - Your business licenses or receives fees, compensation or other income for the use of an individual’s image, likeness, name, signature, voice, trademark, or any other symbols associated with the individual’s identity

-- Your business receives fees, compensation or other income for appearing at an event or on radio, television, or another media format
+- Lastly, your business receives fees, compensation or other income for appearing at an event or on radio, television, or another media format

-Note that if you have any of these elements in your business, it’s worth asking an accountant whether you can separate out the SSTB income from your non-SSTB income so that you can at least take the deduction on some of your business’ income.
-One of the examples the IRS gives in its guidance highlights this – describing a well-known chef who owns several restaurants and who receives an endorsement fee for putting his name on a line of steak knives.
-The chef is able to take the 20% deduction on the income from his restaurants, but not on the endorsement fee income.
+If you have any of these elements in your business, it’s worth asking an accountant whether you can separate the SSTB income from your non-SSTB income.
+That way, you can at least take the deduction on some of your business’ income.
+One of the examples the IRS gives in its guidance highlights this.
+They describe a well-known chef who owns several restaurants.
+He receives an endorsement fee for putting his name on a line of steak knives.
+The chef is able to take the 20% deduction on the income from his restaurants.
+However, he’s not able to take this on the endorsement fee income.

 What income does the deduction apply to?